Holly Herndon

-Holly Herndon (born 1980) is an American composer, musician, sound artist and sound designer based in Berlin, Germany.
+Holly Herndon (born 1980) is an American artist and composer based in Berlin, Germany.
 After studying composition at Stanford University and completing her Ph.D. at Stanford University's Center for Computer Research in Music and Acoustics, she pursued a music career internationally.
 Herndon's music often includes human singing voices (including her own), is primarily computer-based, and regularly uses the visual programming language Max/MSP to create custom instruments and vocal processes.
 She has released music on the labels RVNG Intl. and 4AD.
-Her most recent full-length album, Proto, was released on May 10, 2019.
+Her third full-length album, Proto, was released on May 10, 2019.

+In addition to her solo work, Herndon has been involved in numerous artistic collaborations, including projects with Iranian writer Reza Negarestani, Chicago-based producer Jlin and Dutch design studio Metahaven.
+Her long standing collaborator is Mathew Dryhurst.
+Herndon and Dryhurst are notable for their work exploring the possibilities of creating content using technologies such as AI, Web 3.0, and blockchain.
+Herndon and Dryhurst host a podcast called Interdependence, where they discuss technology and the arts with guests who are working at the forefront of integrating arts and technology in their work.

 Biography

-Early life
+Early life and education

 Holly Herndon was born in 1980 and raised in Johnson City, Tennessee.
 As a teenager, she spent several years living in Berlin on a high school exchange program, absorbed in the city's dance and techno scene.
 When Herndon returned to the United States she began studying electronic music at Mills College in Oakland, California.
 She studied under John Bischoff, James Fei, Maggi Payne, and Fred Frith, receiving her MFA in Electronic Music and Recording Media.
 While at Mills she composed the vocal-generated piece 195, which won her the Elizabeth Mills Crothers award for best composer in 2010.
 At school she focused on laptop performance, and she currently does most of her composing via laptop.
 In 2011 she released Car, an independent, near hour-long track on cassette.
+In 2012, she was a doctoral candidate in composition at Stanford University.
+At Stanford she continued to use coding software such as Max/MSP to program many of her own electronic instruments and patches.
+Herndon successfully defended her dissertation in 2019.